microsoft/vnet-in-azure-spring-cloud/01-deploy-azure-spring-cloud-in-your-vnet.md

 | /26  | 64        | 56            | <p> App with 1 core:  500<br/> App with 2 cores: 336<br/>  App with 3 cores: 224<br/>  App with 4 cores: 168</p> |
 | /25  | 128       | 120           | <p> App with 1 core:  500<br> App with 2 cores:  500<br>  App with 3 cores:  480<br>  App with 4 cores: 360</p> |
 | /24  | 256       | 248           | <p> App with 1 core:  500<br/> App with 2 cores:  500<br/>  App with 3 cores: 500<br/>  App with 4 cores: 500</p> |

+For subnets, five IP addresses are reserved by Azure, and at least four addresses are required by Azure Spring Cloud.
+At least nine IP addresses are required, so /29 and /30 are nonoperational.

+For a service runtime subnet, the minimum size is /28.
+This size has no bearing on the number of app instances.

 ## Next guide ➡️